Get started:

 To meet safety standards, imported cars sometimes need to be modified, which can increase the price.
 Before you buy the car, you need to make sure it's legal to drive in the UK.

 Imported cars are often more expensive to insure due to their unfamiliar specifications.
-While buying an imported car from a dealer, make sure they follow the correct import procedures.
+If you are buying an imported car from a dealer, make sure the vehicle has been properly imported and registered, with the correct paperwork in place.

 Use our car reg checker and other tools like it to look into the car's history and make sure you're getting a good deal.
 The process can go much more smoothly if you are ready for the extra steps and costs.